jdmar3/comp426/content/syllabus/assignments.md

 ### Presenting final projects

-You will present your final project to the class on 19, 21, or 26 April.
+There will be no in-class presentation for your final project.
+Instead, your team will produce a demo video.

+See [a99](a/99) instructions for details.

 It is okay for your project to still be a work in progress when presented.

 All final project materials will be due on the day scheduled for the final exam.